fmerenda/StripperVilleUtils/README.txt

 - There are two shortcuts on the desktop

   - The terminal.

     It opens up, cd's into the correct directory, and asks you if you want to update the files in the project. ***Answer yes if this is your
     first time.*** After that it's up for discussion.

+- The text editor

+  GEdit:

-- The text editor, GEdit.
-If you open it up, and go to tools (in the hamburger menu), there's an option to restore the StripperVille session.
+    If you open it up, and go to
+    tools (in the hamburger menu), there's an option to restore the StripperVille session.
     If you do that then the files you'll need to edit should all be there already opened for you.

-- If you want to update the source code manually, you can get in the terminal and just type:
+- If you want to update the source code manually

+    open the terminal and just type:

        $ runS<tab><enter>

     and it will run a script I made to update the local copy of the repository.

   *Note* this might override any changes you've made.
   Talk to me if you are unsure what to do, want to start